mwarzynski/tax_stocks/README.md

 ## How to run

-Firstly you need to save the transactions from the platforms you use (instruction above).
+First, you need to save the transactions from the platforms you use (instructions above).

 ```
 $ ls -al data/investing/degiro